Straffan National School

 Clarity and transparency relating to the process

-The policy will be reviewed by the full staff and Board of Management at least every four years.
+The policy will be reviewed regularly in the light of experience.
+It will be reviewed by the full staff and Board of Management every five years.